nosajio/writing/find-a-niche-2018-01-29.md

   <div class="caption">What's a niche?</div>
 </div>

-A niche is a small slice of the population (small when compared to the overall population; a million people can be a niche).
-A niche is defined by overlapping interests or behaviours.
-Here's some real world examples of niches:
+A niche is a slice of a market category.
+Niche customers are usually outliers that have different needs from the norm.
+The niche is the exception and not the rule, this makes them small relitive to the entire market category.

+<div class="image">
+  <img src="http://a.nosaj.io/niche/niche-visualised.png" alt="" />
+  <div class="caption">A niche is a relatively small segment of the population.</div>
+</div>

+Every human belongs to a variety of niches by virtue of us having different interests and needs.
+Some examples of niches:

 - Podcast listeners.
 - People that ride the bus to work.
 - Cat owners.
-- People that live in your city.
+- People that live in New York City.
 - Web developers.
 - Photographers.

-<div class="image">
-  <img src="http://a.nosaj.io/niche/niche-visualised.png" alt="" />
-  <div class="caption">A niche is a relatively small segment of the population.</div>
-</div>
+Big businesses can't afford to focus on niches without going bankrupt.
+On the other hand, small businesses like startups and solo makers can focus on niches with great success.

 ## What's special about startups and niches?